apache/mxnet/docs/how_to/distributed_training.md

 - `-H` requires the path of the hosts file
   This file contains IPs of the machines in the cluster.
 These machines should be able to communicate with each other without using passwords.
   This file is only applicable and required when the launcher mode is `ssh` or `mpi`.
-  An example of the contents of the hosts file would be
+  An example of the contents of the hosts file would be:
   ```
   172.30.0.172
   172.31.0.173
   172.30.1.174
   ```
 - `--sync-dst-dir` takes the path of a directory on all hosts to which the current working directory will be synchronized.
 This only supports `ssh` launcher mode.
 This is necessary when the working directory is not accessible to all machines in the cluster.
-Setting this option synchronizes the current directory using rsync, before the job is launched.
+Setting this option synchronizes the current directory using rsync before the job is launched.

-If you have not installed MXNet system-wide then you have to copy the folder `python/mxnet` and the file `lib/libmxnet.so` into the current directory before running `launch.py`, For example if you are in `example/gluon`, you can do this with `cp -r ../../python/mxnet ../../lib/libmxnet.so .`
+If you have not installed MXNet system-wide then you have to copy the folder `python/mxnet` and the file `lib/libmxnet.so` into the current directory before running `launch.py`.
+For example if you are in `example/gluon`, you can do this with `cp -r ../../python/mxnet ../../lib/libmxnet.so .`

 - `python image_classification.py --dataset cifar10 --model vgg11 --num-epochs 1 --kvstore dist_sync`